SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 	**Exporting data to an Excel file**

-1. Chose the output items that refer to the results from teh benchmarking procedure, move them to the window on teh right and  click **OK**.
+1. Chose the output items that refer to the results from the benchmarking procedure, move them to the window on the right and  click **OK**.

 	{: .text-center.image-wrapper}

 	![Text](/assets/img/user-guide/UDimage4.jpg)

 	{: .text-center.small}